nickhuber/website/content/blog/nim-javascript.rst

     Nimdecision is a really lame play on "Nim" and "indecision"

-There are already framework already for making web pages with Nim, like `karas
+There are already framework for making web pages with Nim, like `karas
 <https://github.com/pragmagic/karax>`_ and `Jester
 <https://github.com/dom96/jester>`_ but I wanted to see what the base language
 was capable of, so decided against using anything outside of the core library.